val-verde/shared-mime-info/HACKING.md

 Test suite
 ----------

+You need to have xdgmime [1] checked out and compiled.
+In the shared-mime-info git repository, getting xdgmime is taken care of by using a git submodule; run `git submodule update --init` after cloning the shared-mime-info repo.
+If you wish to keep the submodule automatically up to date on pull, `git config submodule.recurse true` in the shared-mime-info dir helps with that.

-You need to have xdgmime checked out [1] and compiled.
-By default, the build system will expect the source directory to be in the shared-mime-info directory. `./xdgmime/src/test-mime-data` will be run against `tests/mime-detection/list`.
+By default, the build system will expect the xdgmime directory to be in the shared-mime-info directory. `./xdgmime/src/test-mime-data` is run against `tests/mime-detection/list`.
 An alternate path to xdgmime can be passed by using the `xdgmime-path` meson option such as `-Dxdgmime-path=/path/to/xdgmime`.